How to Make a DIY Cricut Candy Conversation Heart Keychain

 STEP 6 - Choose Your Material

-Cricut Explore users can turn the Smart Set Dial to Custom and select Heavy Leather as the material.
+Cricut Explore users will turn the Smart Set Dial to Custom and select Faux Leather (Paper Thin) as the material.
 You'll also use the Fine Point Blade.
 Any other cutting machine users can follow their machine's settings for thick material like leather or denim.
 If possible, remember to adjust your cut settings so the blade cuts 2 or 3 times!
 If you can't adjust your cut settings, remember Cricut users can press the "cut" button again after your first cut (don't unload your mat!) and your mat will cut again.